SummaryRead the full fact sheet

 - In an emergency, always call triple zero (000).

-- Call the on or the on for advice.
+- Call the Tel. or the Tel. for advice.
 These phoneline services allow consumers to report or receive advice on side effects.
 They are not emergency services.

 How to reduce the risk of side effects